parisa-khaleghi/PrepAndBachelor/preparatory/VB/Calculator/README.md

 # License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the <a href="https://chat.openai.com/LICENSE" target="_blank">LICENSE</a> file for details.